MahamatTech/MahamatTech/README.md

 - Python
 - SQL

+- We are currently making a webiste for Bradcasting Radio Television Student in Niagara College, I have it private now, but you can click on this link and see what we have been done so far :)   https://brtfprojectniagaracollege2022.azurewebsites.net/
 <!---
 MahamatTech/MahamatTech is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.